 So I’ll continue to scroll down that list to see if any more properties stand out.
 We can see that there are five.
 So that’s five I’d probably click on to take a closer look at the images to see what we can see.

 Okay, that could be a potential…

-So the things that stand out are… Firstly, by the looks of it that’s not a modern bathroom and there’s work to be done here and here.
+So the things that stand out are… Firstly, by the looks of it, that’s not a modern bathroom and there’s work to be done here and here.
 I’m not sure if there’s any carpet or anything like that on the floor there.

-So these are all signs that it probably needs some work doing on it.
+So these are all signs that it probably needs some work done on it.
 So, I’d add that one to the shortlist and start looking at some of the other properties.
 We can click on save, go back to the original list and start the process again.

 It’s as simple as that.